 - b.
 Breakwaters, jetties, weirs, and groins should be located and designed so as to minimize adverse impacts on fish and wildlife resources and habitats. - 3.
 Regulations - a.
 When located waterward of the OHWM, structures shall be allowed only where necessary to support: - i.
 Water-dependent uses; - ii.
 Public access; - iii.
 Public facilities or utilities; or - iv.
-Existing or restored natural features, with special emphasis on protecting and restoring priority habitats and species, but only where part of an approved restoration plan. - b.
-All breakwaters, jetties, weirs, and groins, are allowed only by conditional use and where necessary to support water-dependent uses, public access, shoreline stabilization, or other specific public purpose, except when being constructed for protection/restoration projects. - c.
-Breakwaters, jetties, groins, and weirs shall be designed to protect critical areas and shall provide for mitigation according to the sequence defined in WAC 173-26-201 (2)(e).
+Existing or restored natural features, with special emphasis on protecting and restoring priority habitats and species, but only where part of an approved restoration plan. - v.
+Flood hazard reduction including, but not limited to, maintenance and repair of dikes and levees. - b.
+All breakwaters, jetties, weirs, and groins, are allowed only by conditional use and where necessary to support water-dependent uses, public access, shoreline stabilization, or other specific public purpose, except when being constructed for protection of a restoration project. - c.
+Breakwaters, jetties, groins, and weirs shall be designed to protect critical areas and shall provide for mitigation according to the sequence defined in Section VI (A)(3)(d) of this SMP.